LESSONS IN CHURCH HISTORY

-3. He developed pre-tribulation-rapture doctrine based somewhat on Margret McDonald’s vision.
+3. He developed the pre-tribulation-rapture doctrine based somewhat on Margret McDonald’s vision.

-4. 1830-1833 Darby inventing the doctrine of “the Pre-Tribulation Rapture”, not seen in history anywhere until Darby authored it.
+4. 1830-1833 Darby invented the doctrine of “the Pre-Tribulation Rapture”, not seen in history anywhere until Darby authored it.

 5. Today, pre-millennialism and a modified form of Darby’s dispensationalism are held by the majority of evangelicals.

 7. Darby’s eschatology placed the Rapture happening ahead of “the Tribulation”.